Mindfully Transitioning Back to the Workplace

 As you return to work, try to let go of your thoughts about what is happening and simply observe yourself feeling it.
 Take a step back and a deep breath and allow things to be as they are.
 Give yourself time to acclimate to the many changes time and experience has wrought on you and your world.
 Try not to listen to thoughts like, “I can’t do this anymore,” or “what is wrong with me?”
 Make sure you get time alone, quiet, lots of rest, light exercise, and keep returning to present moment.
 You will adjust to this change just as you adjusted to lockdown over a year ago.

 The pandemic has changed us.
 We are all different and the world to which we are “returning” is also utterly changed.
 By being present moment to moment we can navigate around the many concepts that arise about what is different and why it is different.
 We do not have to figure this out, avoid it or become overly reactive to its irritations.
 We can be, notice, allow and soften.
 We can accept what is and find a place for our changed awareness in this constantly changing reality.
 It’s possible that accepting the isolation and loneliness we found so horrifying at the outset of the pandemic has borne fruit in increased comfort with solitude and a new emotional self-reliance we are only beginning to fully recognize.
-Let’s not lose these gains just because it’s time to go back to the office.
+Let’s not lose these gains just because it’s time to go back to the office or to school.